-Last year I read the Handmaid’s Tale, another one of Atwood’s masterpiece and it ended up being one of the best books I have ever read.
+Last year I read the Handmaid’s Tale, another one of Atwood’s masterpieces and it ended up being one of the best books I have ever read.
 So when I saw that Netflix is adapting another of her tales, I promised myself that I will read the book before I watch it, as any sensible bookworm would do.

 Book Name: Alias Grace